Obituary of Tom Harman

 A most heartfelt thank you and love to Jenny.
 A true friend to the end. (and one heck of a baseball team mate) And to Joy, for all you did these last few years; love forever.

-Tom’s Memorial service will be held at 11:00 am on Saturday, November 16, 2019 at Bethany Lutheran Church, 26418 Mountain Hwy E. Spanaway, Washington 98387.To send flowers to the family of Tom Harman, please visit Tribute Store
+Tom’s Memorial service will be held at 11:00 am on Saturday, November 16, 2019 at Bethany Lutheran Church, 26418 Mountain Hwy E. Spanaway, Washington 98387.To send flowers to the family or plant a tree in memory of Tom Harman, please visit Tribute Store